Matariki

 Stars of Matariki and Puanga

 Some iwi recognise seven stars and some recognise nine.
-There are also some iwi where Puanga is given importance.
-This is a list of names of stars in the Matariki cluster.
+There are also some iwi where the star Puanga or Puaka is given importance.
+This is a list of stars in the Matariki cluster.

 Matariki: Sometimes seen as the mother of the cluster.
 She is connected to health and wellbeing.